tntrung/gan/README.md

 ## Updates
 2018/06/18:
 - GAAN supports standard CNN architecture of SN-GAN [2].
-- FID results of standard CNN (+ hinge loss) are added.
+- New FID results of standard CNN (+ hinge loss) are added.

 ## References